zenarvus/termux-app-launcher/README.md

 # Termux App Launcher
-An app launhcer for Termux, without hacking the apk file.
+An application launhcer for Termux, without hacking the apk file.

-Tested in android 11.
+Tested on android 11.

 ## Dependencies
 - [fzf](https://github.com/junegunn/fzf): Required.
-Used for selecting an app to launch.
+Used for listing all installed applications.
-- [AnyHome](https://github.com/tytydraco/AnyHome): Optional but recommended.
-Used for making Termux the default launcher.
+- [AnyHome](https://github.com/tytydraco/AnyHome): Optional, but recommended.
+Used for making Termux the default home launcher.
 - `am`, `cmd` and `aapt` commands in Termux.

 ## Installation